Kalaharituber

-Kalaharituber is a fungal genus in the family Pezizaceae.
-It is a monotypic genus, whose single truffle-like species, Kalaharituber pfeilii, is found in the Kalahari Desert, which spans the larger part of Botswana, the east of Namibia and the Northern Cape Province of South Africa.
+Kalaharituber, also known as ǁhabas or nabbas, is a fungal genus in the family Pezizaceae.
+It is a monotypic genus, whose single truffle-like species, Kalaharituber pfeilii, is found in the Kalahari Desert and other arid regions of Southern Africa.

 Taxonomy

-The fungus was first described scientifically in 1895 by German mycologist Paul Christoph Hennings as Terfezia pfeilii.
-It was moved to its own genus in 2005 by James Trappe and Varda Kagan-Zur.
+The fungus was first described scientifically in 1895 by German mycologist Paul Christoph Hennings as Terfezia pfeilii, after German explorer Joachim von Pfeil, who brought Hennings the type specimen.
+The species was moved to its own genus in 2005 by James Trappe and Varda Kagan-Zur at Ben-Gurion University.
+It is in the family Pezizaceae.

 Description

 Fruiting bodies can be up to 12 cm in diameter.
 These weigh approximately 200 g, although larger rains (which affect weight) can cause them to weigh twice as much.
 These fruits grow close to the surface, which causes surface cracks on the ground above after rains.
 These fruiting bodies can occur as much as 40 cm away from the main hyphae.

-Habitat
+The asci are spherical to ellipsoid, 70–100 by 50–80 μm, each containing 5–8 spherical spores, which are up to 16–25 μm, hyaline and later tannish.
+A double-layered 1.5-μm-thick cell wall turns yellowish under Melzer's reagent.

+Distribution and habitat

-Kalaharituber pfeilii is found the Kalahari Desert, as well as in other arid regions of South Africa, Angola, Botswana and Namibia.
-It is found in soils with a pH ranging from 5.5 to 6.5, with a sand content varying from 94%-97%, a clay content varying from 2%-5% and a silt content varying from 1%-4%.
+Kalaharituber pfeilii is found the is found in the Kalahari Desert, which spans the larger part of Botswana, the east of Namibia and the Northern Cape Province of South Africa.
+It is also found in other arid regions of Southern Africa, such as Angola.
+It is found in soils with a pH ranging from 5.5 to 6.5, with a sand content varying from 94–97%, a clay content varying from 2–5% and a silt content varying from 1–4%.